-Alan I Marcus is the author of The Future Is Now: Science and Technology Policy Within the United States Since 1950 (Prometheus), Building Western Civilization: From the Advent of Writing to the Age of Steam (Thomson), Cancer From Beef: The DES Controversy, Federal Food Regulation and Consumer Confidence in Modern America (Johns Hopkins University Press), Plague of Strangers: Social Groups and the Origins of City Services in Cincinnati, 1819-1870 (Ohio State University Press), and Agricultural Science and the Quest for Legitimacy: Farmers, Agricultural Colleges and Experiment Stations, 1870-1890 (lowa State University Press), and co-author of Technology in America: A Brief History.
-A third edition of Technology in America (Palgrave MacMillan) is forthcoming.
-Two volumes, Science As Service: Establishing and Reformulating American Land-Grant Universities, 1865-1930 and Service As Mandate: Land-Grant Universities and the Making of the Modern World, 1920-2015 were published (University of Alabama Press) in 2015.
-Marcus's Malignant Growth: Creating the Modern Cancer Research Establishment, 1875—1915 is forthcoming (University of Alabama Press) in early 2018.
+Alan I Marcus is the author of Land of Milk and Money: Creation of the Southern Dairy Industry, (LSU Press. late fall, 2021), Malignant Growth: Creating the Modern Cancer Research Establishment, 1875—1915 (University of Alabama Press), The Future Is Now: Science and Technology Policy Within the United States Since 1950 (Prometheus), Building Western Civilization: From the Advent of Writing to the Age of Steam (Thomson), Cancer From Beef: The DES Controversy, Federal Food Regulation and Consumer Confidence in Modern America (Johns Hopkins University Press), Plague of Strangers: Social Groups and the Origins of City Services in Cincinnati, 1819-1870 (Ohio State University Press), and Agricultural Science and the Quest for Legitimacy: Farmers, Agricultural Colleges and Experiment Stations, 1870-1890 (lowa State University Press), and co-author of Technology in America: A Brief History.
+A third edition of Technology in America (Red Globe Press/Bloomsbury Publishing) was recently published.
+Two volumes, Science As Service: Establishing and Reformulating American Land-Grant Universities, 1865-1930 and Service As Mandate: Land-Grant Universities and the Making of the Modern World, 1920-2015 were published by the University of Alabama Press. .
+He has now turned his attention to the creation of an American science of business.

 - Ph.D.
 (History) University of Cincinnati, 1979